jfhbrook/susitna/README.md

 ### Prioritized Backlog

-- "Expect" tests for the REPL and script input
-  - Including generated "exceedingly large" tests
+- attach cmdNo to AST somehow
 - flags
   - `--run` flag for `load`
-- attach cmdNo to AST somehow
 - Global variables
 - If/else
 - For and while